 This section includes 10 questions, with a time limit of 4 minutes.
 This means you've got less than 30 seconds per question, which makes it very difficult!

-The questions in this section are designed to assess your numerical reasoning skills.
+The questions in the Logiks Numerical Advanced section are designed to assess your numerical reasoning skills.

 Each time, you'll be presented with numerical information organized in graphs or tables.
 You'll need to answer the question based on your ability to analyze the numerical information and perform mathematical calculations.